HansHammel/FIXME-js/README.md

 Currently supported options:

  - `skipProd`: If true, throwing an error is skipped in production environments - determined via `process.env.NODE_ENV`. *(default: `true`)*

+### Things to consider

+The `FIXME` label is evaluated at runtime, therefore it's call takes some execution time.
+Based on my simple benchmark with 1M calls, one call takes about 50 µs (0.05 ms) if the exception is thrown or 2 µs (0.002 ms) just to make the check.
+To some it might not seem like a lot, but it has the potential make a significant impact on performance.